perpetualintelligence/docs/samples/tutorials/terminal/GithubStyleCli/README.md

 ﻿# Welcome
 This sample tutorial shows how to build modern CLI terminals similar to [GitHub CLI](https://cli.github.com/).

-The "pi-cli" framework handles the entire CLI infrastructure,  so your focus is on building modern CLI apps and services.
-For more details, see our [documentation](https://docs.perpetualintelligence.com/articles/pi-cli/intro.html).
+The "terminal" framework handles the entire CLI infrastructure,  so your focus is on building modern CLI apps and services.
+For more details, see our [documentation](https://docs.perpetualintelligence.com/articles/terminal/intro.html).

 The tutorial uses our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html).
 The code in `Program.cs` specifies the license key location.
 You can download the license key file in that location or set your path.